 The [NULL](#) capability is represented with 0 in all fields.
-This implies that it has no permissions and its exponent E is CAP\MAX\E (52 for MXLEN=64, 24 for MXLEN=32), so its bounds cover the entire address space such that the expanded base is 0 and top is $2^{MXLEN}$ .
+This implies that it has no permissions and its exponent E is CAP_MAX_E (52 for MXLEN=64, 24 for MXLEN=32), so its bounds cover the entire address space such that the expanded base is 0 and top is 2^{MXLEN} .

-Table 10.
+Table 11.
 Field values of the NULL capability

 Field Value Comment

 Tag zero Capability is not valid

 SDP zeros Grants no permissions

 AP zeros Grants no permissions

+M zero No meaning since non-executable (MXLEN=64 only)

-S zero Unsealed
+CT zero Unsealed

 EF zero Internal exponent format

-$T_8$ zero Top address bit (MXLEN=32 only)
+L_8 zero Top address reconstruction bit (MXLEN=32 only)

 T zeros Top address bits

-$T_E$ zeros Exponent bits
+T_E zeros Exponent bits

 B zeros Base address bits

-$B_E$ zeros Exponent bits
+B_E zeros Exponent bits

 Address zeros Capability address

 Reserved zeros All reserved fields

-2.3.2.
+3.3.2.
 Infinite Capability

 The [Infinite](#) capability grants all permissions while its bounds also cover the whole address space.
+It includes [X-permission](#) and so includes the [M-bit](#) if Zcherihybrid is supported.